Security-Onion-Solutions/securityonion-docs/alerts.rst

 Grouped View
 ~~~~~~~~~~~~

 By default, alerts are grouped by whatever criteria is selected in the query bar.
 Clicking a field value and then selecting the Drilldown option allows you to drill down into that value which switches to the detailed view.
+Starting in Security Onion 2.3.60, you can also click the value in the Count column to perform a quick drilldown.

 .. image:: images/alerts-grouped.png
   :target: _images/alerts-grouped.png